 I was born and raised in Northern New Jersey.
-I still live here with my loving wife, Michelle, and son, Tommy.
+I still live here with my loving wife, Michelle, and three children.
 I can’t see myself ever living elsewhere.

 But enough of that.